 BLV, Bovine lymphosarcoma, Leukemia, Malignant lymphoma., animals commonly show lesions in the central or peripheral lymph nodes, leading to lymphadenopathy.
 Lesions of the abomasum may lead to signs of cranial abdominal pain, melena, or abomasal outflow obstruction.
 Pelvic limb paresis progressing to paralysis can occur in animals with extradural spinal lesions.
 Retrobulbar lesions cause protrusion of the globe, resulting in exposure keratitis and eventually proptosis.
 Lesions of the right atrium may be mild and undetectable clinically, or may cause arrhythmias, murmurs, or heart failure.
 Uterine lesions may lead to reproductive failure or abortion.
 Lesions of the internal organs typically involve the spleen, liver, or kidneys and ureters.
 Lesions of the spleen are often initially asymptomatic but may result in rupture of the spleen and exsanguination into the peritoneal cavity.
 Lymphosarcoma of the liver is often asymptomatic but may lead to jaundice and liver failure.
 Disease of the kidney and ureter can lead to abdominal pain and the subsequent development of hydroureter or hydronephrosis and clinical signs associated with renal failure.

 Additionally, two of our Jersey family milk cows are going to homes out of state.
 They're required to have a veterinarian physical inspection and Health Certificate to cross state borders.
 Both Buttercup and Munchkin were tested Negative for TB and Tuberculosis.

 Our entire herd is compliant with the Idaho required vaccination program for BANGS Disease, Brucellosis.
 They are vaccinated by a veterinarian between 4-12 months, ear tagged with a serial number, and tattooed in the right ear.

 We're so happy to know our cows have the best chance at a long, productive life.
-Any new animals joining our herd are screened by a vet before leaving their previous home, fully tested, and quarantined for a month of observation.
+Any new animals joining our herd are screened by a vet before leaving their previous home, fully tested, and quarantined for a month of observation upon arrival.
 As we learn more, we implement additional protocols to protect our herd from these deadly infections.